Quantumzhao/Quantum-Abstract-Language/README.md

 Some explanations:

-- Arrays cannot include qubits because the no-cloning theorem: Once the qubit evolves via some unitary matrices, the new state exists in the form of function return value and is no longer an element of the array.
-This will leave a hole in the sequenced data structure, invalidating future enumeration operations.
+- Arrays cannot include qubits because the no-cloning theorem: Once the qubit system (a subset of the array) evolves via some unitary matrices, the new state exists in the form of function return value and is no longer a subset of the array.
+This will leave holes in the sequenced data structure, invalidating future enumeration operations.
 - Composite system cannot include classical data because it is a data structure specialized for quantum state evolvement.

 In addition, there are differences between classical data and qubit: